ibm-cloud-docs/FileStorage/adjustable-iops.md

 You can adjust the IOPS by using an API call to the SOAP web service.
 The following sample API calls can be called from the scripting language of your choice.

-For more information about the SLAPI, see http://sldn.softlayer.com/reference/softlayerapi.
+For more information about the SLAPI, see the [SLDN](http://sldn.softlayer.com/reference/softlayerapi){:external}.
 {:tip}

 * Adjust IOPS on Performance storage volume.